Patten Wilson: Biography

 Patten Wilson (1869 - 1934) was a British magazine and book illustrator.

 Patten Wilson, the son of a clergyman, was born on 23 March 1869 in Shropshire.
-His brother was the architect and designer Henry Wilson (1864-1934), who ran an extensive business as a sculptor and metalworker, as well as taught metalwork at the Royal College of Art and at the Central School of Arts and Crafts in London.
+His brother was the architect and designer Henry Wilson (1864-1934), who ran an extensive business as a sculptor and metalworker, as well as teaching metalwork at the Royal College of Art and at the Central School of Arts and Crafts in London.